mihaitmf/notifier/README.md

 Example command:
 * `php <script-name>.php "<message>" "<link (optional)>"`
-* Linux: `php run/notifier-push.php "hello my friend" "http://google.com"`
+* Linux: `php bin/run.php notify:push "hello my friend" "http://google.com"`
-* Windows: `php run\notifier-push.php "hello my friend" "http://google.com"`
+* Windows: `php bin\run.php notify:push "hello my friend" "http://google.com"`

 ### Imported as a library
 If you want to use this project as a library, you can use directly the `PushNotificationService` class.